 Part of a baby's normal development is learning that separations from parents are not permanent.
 Young babies do not understand time, so they think a parent who walks out of the room is gone forever.
-Also, they have not yet developed the concept of object permanence - that a hidden object is still there, it just cannot be seen.
-Without these concepts, babies become anxious and fearful when a parent leaves their sight.
-Separation anxiety usually begins around the age of 6 months.
-Babies may suddenly be afraid of familiar people such as babysitters or grandparents.
-Stranger anxiety is also common at this age, when they are fearful of unknown people.
+Also, they have not yet developed the concept of object permanence?that a hidden object is still there, it just cannot be seen.
+Without these concepts, babies can become anxious and fearful when a parent leaves their sight.
 Separation anxiety is usually at its peak between 10 and 18 months.
 It typically ends by the time a child is 3 years old.

 Babies experiencing separation anxiety fear that a parent will leave and not return.
 The fear may be worsened in the presence of a stranger.
 Typical responses of babies experiencing this normal phase of development may include the following:

 Children who feel secure are better able to handle separations.
-Cuddling and comforting your child when you are together can help him/her feel more secure.
+Cuddling and comforting your child when you are together can help him or her feel more secure.
 Other ways to help your child with separations include the following: